 The first morning my boyfriend and I got the Latin-tude burritos, which had all sorts of fillings and had a side of flaxseed tortilla chips and fresh bean salsa served with it.
 It was extremely filling and we saved our other halves to eat throughout the day, who am I kidding, I ate both of the other halves!
 The second morning I wanted something sweet and ordered the Dark Choco-Waffle, it was super decadent and totally worth the sugar coma afterward.
 I had it topped with some banana to fool myself into thinking it was healthier, ;).
 I highly recommend going there and I’d definitely go back if I was in Vegas.

 After Vegas, I headed to Bullhead City, AZ. to visit my grandmother and make her dinner.
 She had a lot of veggies leftover from Thanksgiving dishes, so with the addition of bean sprouts, water chestnuts and orange stir fry sauce; I pulled together a delicious stir fry that both her and my aunt enjoyed.
 I was offered a position as a live-in personal chef, but I had to turn it down. 😉

 Now, I’m back home and finally got a haircut (which I love!) and it just so happens that Loving Hut is down the street from my salon, so of course I had to go and get my soup on!
 I got the King Noodle soup for the first time, and as usual, it was totally yummy and satisfying.
-There’s a bit of what I’ve been eating/doing the past week or so, can’t wait to post some holiday recipes for you all!
+There’s a bit of catching up on what I’ve been eating/doing the past week or so, can’t wait to post some holiday recipes for you all!